JunShern/moral-uncertainty/docs/main.md

 ## Rules
 1. Submitted predictions must come from a model that is based on publicly available models (e.g. BERT, RoBERTA, DeBERTa).
 All development materials including datasets and code must also be publicly available.
 2. Submissions may use our training data but must not touch any of the test split for model development.
-Additional datasets may be used but must not contain data from the [AITA subreddit](https://www.reddit.com/r/AmItheAsshole/).
+Additional datasets may be used but must not contain data from this [subreddit](https://www.reddit.com/r/AmItheAsshole/).
 3. Your submission must include a link to a paper, GitHub repository, or other instructions that fully explain your methods in a reproducible way.
 The organizers may inspect or run your model to validate a submission before accepting it.
 4. Given that our datasets are public, it is technically possible to figure out which examples in the evaluation set are ambiguous or not, and reverse-engineer a submission with perfect scores.
 However, this goes against the goals of the competition, so we reserve the right to reject your submission if you are unable to provide evidence of your development process that clearly shows you have not gamed the evaluation.
 5. The competition has no end date, though organizers reserve the right to update the competition every 4 months to improve participants' experience and encourage productive research output.